Tobi-De/dj-shop-cart/README.md

 ## Todos

-- Add api reference in readme
-- Add Used by section to readme
 - More examples
+- Add an example for a custom redis backend
 - Complete the example project
 - Write more tests